rafapolo/rails-admin/README.md

   - cancancan
   - ckeditor

-this engine automatically configures everythin admin and ckeditor related!!!
+this engine automatically configures everything related to the Admin, such as Devise, CKeditor and Paperclip.

 ```
 rails generate active_admin:install